Synaptic Core 1.0 — MCP Native

 $0 /forever

-50 ops / month
+500 credits / month

-Perfect for personal projects and trying Memobase out.
+Perfect for trying Memobase out.

 • forget_memory (always free)